AndriiHeonia/pixfinder/README.md

         onload: draw
     });

-Callback function draw() takes one parameter that contains coordinates of each plane and should display count of planes:
+The callback function draw() takes one parameter that contains the coordinates of each aircraft and shows their count:

     function draw(e) {
         document.getElementById('count').innerHTML = e.objects.length;